1 - 6 people

 Need a piece of professional advice?

-Contact Mohammad, our Oman travel consultant, for planning your ideal trip.
+Contact Violet, our Oman travel designer, for planning your personalized trip.

 Meet your guide in the morning and drive towards the Hajar Mountains via the northern coast.
 Your first stop is Nakhal, where you can relax at Ayn Thawarra Hot Springs.
 Go a bit further into the lands to enter Wadi Bani Awd, one of Oman's most famous wadis and enjoy its beautiful scenery with great cliffs and canyons.